PeijaEn/Pewlett-Hackard-Analysis/README.md

 Hired Dates: 1985 to 1988 <-- employees hired within these years are eligible for the mentorship program

 ### Technology Used
+- Quick DBD
+  - Used to showcase the entity relationship diagram(s) of the provided data
 - PostgresSQL
   - Used to create the Database from provided CSV files
 - pgAdmin